Tenure, Accountability and Electoral Selection, working paper here

 EUI Working Group, CSEF Lunch Seminar, SIEP conference Cagliari 2024, SIE conference L'Aquila 2024, Bank of Italy Florence.

-The Great War and Female Labor Force Participation: Evidence from Italy , with Marco Cozzani and Francesco Colombo.
+The Great War, Fertility and Female Labor Force Participation: Evidence from Italy , with Marco Cozzani and Francesco Colombo.

 VisitINPS project.
 Recent slides here